rvflash/genum/README.md

 and the second if provided, is the value.
 No check is made and records may have a variable number of fields.
 So we do not need to specify all values, even names.
 `_` is used in the case of a missing constant name.

+## Features

+* Enum with a custom data type to store predefined values that are explicitly defined in the CVS input.
+* Iota to simplify the code but values from the CVS force the iota to adapt.
+* Bitmask to store data inside one.
+A byte is composed of 8 bits of memory.
+A bit is a binary digit, either equal to 0 or 1.

 Using `genum` flags, you can add implementation of the following interfaces: